Princess Lilian of Sweden, Duchess of Halland

 At the time, Bertil was third in line to the throne, behind his father and older brother Gustaf Adolf.
 His other two brothers, Sigvard and Carl Johan, had both lost their royal status upon marriage to commoners.
 By the time his father came to the throne in 1950, Bertil was now second in the line of succession.
 His elder brother Gustaf Adolf had been killed in a plane crash in 1947, leaving an infant son, Carl Gustaf, the future King Carl XVI Gustaf of Sweden, the heir to the throne.
 With the likelihood of Bertil being called to serve as Regent for his young nephew, he and Lilian chose not to marry so that he could retain his position in the Royal Family.

 The couple lived together privately, primarily at Villa Mirage, their home in Sainte-Maxime, France, purchased by Prince Bertil in 1946.
 In 1949, he purchased Villa Solbaken, in Djurgården, Stockholm, Sweden.
-Prince Bertil continued his role within the royal family, supported by Lilian who was a much-loved member of the family (although not in the public eye), despite the lack of a marriage.
+Prince Bertil continued his role within the royal family, supported by Lilian, a much-loved member of the family (although not in the public eye), despite the lack of a marriage.
 As she stated in her memoirs, she was never invited to any official functions, instead, sitting home and watching her Prince on television.
 She finally received an invitation to the private celebrations for King Gustav V Adolf’s 80th birthday celebration in 1962.
 However, her first public appearance with the Swedish Royal Court was not until his 90th birthday celebrations in 1972.

 photo: Corbis